Where To Buy Ethical Christmas Jumpers In The UK

 Person against a red wall wearing a black ethical Christmas jumper, featuring a gingerbread house

-With prices coming in at under £22 on most Christmas jumpers, cardigans and vests, you can pick up an ethical bargain comparable in price to the fast fashion retailers, without the environmental or social impact.
+With prices coming in at ยฃ20 or under on most Christmas jumpers, cardigans, and vests, you can pick up an ethical bargain comparable in price to the fast fashion retailers, without the environmental or social impact.

 Other Ethical Christmas Jumper Tips